 NOT CLEATS!
 Anything with rubber soles or even running shoes will do.
 Of course your regular indoor soccer shoes will do but pretty much anything with a gum sole such as court shoes of any sort along with a decent flexibility to them should do the trick.

 Stay away from wearing turf shoes if you can on street surfaces such as asphalt.
 Obviously you're not going to wear cleats (just making sure!).

 If you're looking for specific street shoes stick to the name brands if you're looking for a quality shoe that will last.
 Your typical indoor soccer shoe will do the trick just fine.

 It's played all over the world in every street ally and open parking lot.
 From the streets of Sao Palo to Melbourne to London to New York you can find street soccer being played anywhere football is loved, which is almost everywhere (damn Antarctica!)

 It's played everywhere in the world and can be played with anything in your bare feet and having goals made of shoes, rocks or whatever else you can find.
 South America, Europe, North America or Asia it doesn't matter street soccer is played everywhere and it's a beautiful thing.

 The beauty of it is all you need is a ball.
-You can make nets from rocks, bags, sticks and whatever else you can find.
+You can make nets from rocks, bags, sticks, shoes, hats and whatever else you can find.

 If you don't have good feet look away now this could be painful, I'd love to lie and say street football is for everybody but its not.
 If you don't have sparks flying out of your boots then you'll get eaten up and walk home with just a story.
 A sad, sad story.

-The world’s games in your own backyard, your neighbors are the crowd and you've got nothing but time.
-No refs, no screaming coaches and no pressure, just you your friends some laughs and the game you love, doesn't get better than that.
+The world’s game in your own backyard, your neighbours are the crowd and you've got nothing but time.
+No refs, no screaming coaches and no pressure, just you your friends some laughs and the game you love, doesn't get much better than that does it?